SarahFrench/vue-cli-testing/README.md

 I took the code I wrote in this repo [Conway's Game of Life](https://github.com/SarahFrench/ConwayGameOfLife) for a TDD exercise and adapted it into a Vue component.

 I thought that visualising the progression of a game would be fun to make, and as I've been learning Vue lately decided to make it as a Vue app.
-In particular, the way Vue handles data to create a 'single source of truth' helps make a project like this more managable.
+In particular, the way Vue handles data to create a 'single source of truth' helps make a project like this more manageable.

 As I'm still learning Vue (plus this was a short project) the code could do with refactoring, especially after learning more about how component re-rendering is triggered.
 E.g. in resizeBoard I tried to use <array>.map instead of the nested for loop, but that didn't trigger the board to be re-rendered like the nested for loops do!